 Applications for studentships should be made to the course admissions tutor as part of the application for a place.

 Four studentships have been awarded for 2013/14 from the Medical Research Council (MRC) to meet national needs for advanced biomedical and health research skills and four from the National Institute for Health Research (NIHR).
-These will cover the UK course fees and provide a stipend of around £13,726 and have eligibility criteria.
+These will cover the UK ful-time course fees and provide a stipend of around £13,700 and have eligibility criteria.

 For the international students: